dfrancati/dfrancati.github.io/_pages/publications.md

 ## Conference Proceedings

+17. **Taming Adaptive Security and New Access Structures in Evolving Secret Sharing**\
+Danilo Francati, Sara Giammusso, and Daniele Venturi\
+Advances in Cryptology–ASIACRYPT 2025: International Conference on the Theory and Application of Cryptology and Information Security.\
+To Appear.

 16. **Registered Matchmaking Encryption**\
 Danilo Francati, Valeria Huang, and Daniele Venturi\
 International Conference on Applied Cryptography and Network Security, pp. 3-32.
 Springer, Cham, 2025, ISBN: 978-3-031-95761-1.\